jimiryquai/around_the_us/README.md

-# Project 5: Around The U.S. (Part Deux)
+# Project 6: Around The U.S. (Part Three)
 =======

 ### Overview

-Around The U.S. (Part Deux) is the fifth project in the Practicum by Yandex Professional Web Developer Certificate Program.
+Around The U.S. (Part Three) is the sixth project in the Practicum by Yandex Professional Web Developer Certificate Program.

 ### Description